-The first homes at the much-anticipated next phase of residential development at Wapping Wharf will be released to the market this spring.
+New homes at the much-anticipated next phase of residential development at Wapping Wharf will be released to the market this September.

 The new development will retain the same unique gritty, dockside character as its first phase and will remain in keeping with the historic surrounding area.
-Roof-level apartments will benefit from vaulted ceilings and terraces.
-Many apartments will have balconies and some will benefit from views to the waterways to the north and south, whilst others will overlook landscaped courtyards.
+Many apartments have balconies overlooking the new street scenes or internal garden courtyards.
+Airy vaulted ceilings and terraces feature in many of the top floor apartments.

 Most of the apartments will be offered for sale on the open market, with 93 being sold to Sovereign Housing Association, 49 of which will be shared ownership housing and the remainder for private rent.
 After completion of these first 256 new homes, a further 81 affordable homes will be constructed separately as part of phase two.